hazelweakly/hazelweakly.me/src/blog/beginner-mistakes-and-oddities-i-encountered.md

 ## Sanity checks

 Programmers need sanity checks for everything, especially when working in a language like python.
-I can’t begin to mention how many times I was working on something only to have everything break for hours before I realized I was implicitly assuming something that wasn’t accurate.
+I can’t begin to mention how many times I was working on something only to have everything break for hours before I realised I was implicitly assuming something that wasn’t accurate.
 Not all tests are performance tests, some tests involve measuring the compiler, some don’t, etc.
 Sanity checks don’t just involve the code, they also involve your environment as well;
 I’ve accidentally ran tests on the wrong commit, used the wrong flags, accidentally wasted 2 hours building the wrong version of a program...